Von der Leyen faces two new motions of censure

 The first initiative comes from the far-right Patriots for Europe group.
 On Wednesday, France's Jordan Bardella of National Rally confirmed that he had gathered the necessary signatures.
 The motion targets the EU's trade agreements with the United States and the Latin American countries of Mercosur.

-Motions of censure must be signed by at least one-tenth, or 72, of MEPs and must be justified.
+Motions of censure must be signed by at least 72 MEPs, or one in 10, and must be justified.
 The Parliament now has to verify that the conditions have been met, after which it will decide on a timetable for debates and votes.
 These steps could take place during the plenary session scheduled for early October.

 This is the first time in the history of the European Parliament that several motions of censure have been submitted simultaneously.
 Adoption seems unlikely, however, as two-thirds of all votes cast and a majority of all MEPs are required.